 The MSHN Utilization Management (UM) team is dedicated to providing prompt, professional, and helpful support to its treatment provider network.
 MSHN has established consistent UM practices based on commonly accepted medical necessity criteria consistent with the Office of Recovery-Oriented Systems of Care (OROSC) prevention and treatment policies, as well as the Medicaid Managed Specialty Supports and Services Concurrent 1915 (b)/(c) Waiver Program contract, the Michigan Medicaid Manual and other accepted clinical sources (i.e. the current editions of the DSM and ASAM), which are designed to benefit eligible consumers across the MSHN region.

-The MSHN UM team has 3 full-time specialists who are available Monday through Friday from 8am-5pm via telephone and email.
-Each UM Specialist is assigned to specific counties located within the MSHN Region and provides program-specific and location-specific support in addition to areas of general assistance.
+The MSHN UM team has 3 full-time specialists who are available Monday through Friday from 8am-5pm via telephone and email: